 To accelerate our progress, we pledged to publicly announce goals by September 1 to increase the representation of African American and Black and Hispanic American and Latinx people overall and managing directors.
 By 2025 we will:

 Transparency throughout is critical, and in 2016, we were the first professional services company to publish comprehensive U.S. workforce data.
 Since then, we have annually released demographics of our U.S. workforce by gender, ethnicity, persons with disabilities and veterans.

 Since we began reporting our data:

 - We added more than 20,000 people of diverse backgrounds to our workforce.

 - We increased representation of African American and Black people 1.8 percentage points overall and 0.6 among executives and Hispanic American and Latinx people 2.9 percentage points overall and 1.3 among executives.
-We increased the number of Asian American/Asian executives by 3.6 percentage points and we are working to increase the percentage of our Asian American/Asian people overall.
+We increased the number of Asian American and Asian executives by 3.6 percentage points and we are working to increase the percentage of our Asian American and Asian people overall.

 - We recruited more than 4,100 military veterans, service members, and spouses, bringing us within reach of our goal of hiring 5,000 by the end of 2020.

 - We grew the number of women from 35.8% to 38.4%.
 Additionally, multicultural women make up 18.5% of our workforce, up from 15.6%.